16arsal/DBMS-CS232/README.md

-Sure, here's a README template you can use for your GitHub repository:

----

 # Wall Street Admin System

 This is a web-based administration system for managing various aspects of a financial institution, called "Wall Street Admin System".
 It allows users to perform tasks such as managing customers, employees, branches, products, invoices, and more.